Baby Gold Bar Squash

 Seasons/Availability

-Baby Gold Bar squash is available year-round.
+Baby Gold Bar squash is available year-round, though it peaks late summer through fall.

 Current Facts